giuseppeporcelli/end-to-end-ml-application/01_create_notebook_instance/README.md

 	<img src="images/jupyter_screen.png" alt="Jupyter screen" width="700px" />

 ### Grant additional permissions to the IAM Role
-If in the step 3.2 of the previous section you created a new IAM Role, we have to grant the role additional permissions to access additional AWS services that will be used in this workshop.
+If in the previous section you created a new IAM Role, we have to grant the role additional permissions to access additional AWS services that will be used in this workshop.

 More specifically, we will need to grant: